 And, I am grateful for each individual that came along who each, in their own way, made my journey a little more tolerable and brought cheer and hope into my life.

+I hope this sheds at least some enlightenment on the plight of the poor and homeless.
 Something to think about as we go about our daily routines.

 Together we light the way.🔥